Shaft (2000 film): Merchandise

 In 2000, McFarlane Toys released a Shaft (Samuel L. Jackson) action figure as part of their Movie Maniacs series three toy line.
 Accessories included are a handgun, sunglasses and a replica of the film's poster with a skulls and bones base.

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on June 6, 2000 by LaFace Records.
+A soundtrack containing hip hop and R&B music was released on June 6, 2000, by LaFace Records.
 It peaked at #22 on the Billboard 200 and #3 on the Top R&B/Hip-Hop Albums.

 Sequel

 Despite having an identical title, the 2019 film acts as a second remake-sequel to both this 2000 film and the originals starring Richard Roundtree.
-The 2019 release stars Jessie Usher as J.J.
+The 2019 release stars Jessie T. Usher as J.J.
 Shaft, an FBI agent and the son of Samuel L. Jackson's character.
 Both Jackson and Roundtree reprise their roles, but the film retroactively reveals that Roundtree's character is actually the biological father of Jackson's John Shaft, mentioning that Shaft Sr. spent years pretending to be his uncle.
 Unlike the 2000 film and the 1970s trilogy, the 2019 installment received mixed-to-negative reviews and failed at the box office.